tech-acs/crvs-smart-ig/input/pagecontent/smart_cr_card.md

 * **User Receives** a CR card from an Issuer.
 The CR card is a signed data artifact that the user can obtain through any of these methods:
     * issuer offers a CR card on paper or PDF, including a QR code (required method)
     * issuer offers a CR card for download as a `.smart-crvs-card` file (required method)
     * issuer hosts a CR card for [API access](#crvswalletissuevc-operation) via a compatible CR Wallet application.
-This workflow includes a SMART on FHIR authorization step with an Issuer, where the user grants read access to any resources that will be present in CR cards (e.g., `person`, `RegisteredBirth`, `Observation`, `DiagnosticReport`)
+This workflow includes a SMART on ACSA STD authorization step with an Issuer, where the user grants read access to any resources that will be present in CR cards (e.g., `person`, `RegisteredBirth`, `Observation`, `DiagnosticReport`)
 * **User Saves** a CR card, whether on paper or digitally.
 * **User Presents** a CR card to a Verifier.
 Presentation includes explicit user opt-in and approval, and may involve displaying a QR code, sharing a file, or using an on-device SDK (e.g., for verifier-to-holder app-to-app communications)